Used Honda Pilot 2003-2008 review

 Look for 2005 or newer Pilot, as the first- and second-year models usually have more problems.

-What to look for when buying a used Honda Pilot: Before buying a used vehicle, it's worth to run a VIN report to find out about previous reported accidents, flood damage or other issues.
-During the test drive, if any of the warning lights come on with the engine running, this indicates a problem.
+What to look for when buying a used Honda Pilot: During the test drive, if any of the warning lights come on with the engine running, this indicates a problem.
 Be aware, that some "Check Engine" light issues could be expensive to repair.
 Pay more attention to test automatic transmission; anything that doesn't feel right with the way the transmission shifts should put you on guard.
 A strong "thump" when shifting into reverse indicates a problem.

 Check the front heater blower at all speeds, it often fails.
 Watch for loose battery cables.
 Make sure to test the rear climate controls and the A/C thoroughly; the rear blower power transistor is known to fail, there was a Honda bulletin on this issue.
 Watch for noises from the suspension when driving on a rough road; things like bad control arm bushings are not uncommon.
 It's a good idea to check with Honda dealer if all necessary recalls have been performed.
 Read more what to look for when buying a used car.